TerabyteTiger/blog-11ty/content/blog/2025-07-14-package-tracking-gemini-complaints.md

 ---
-published: false
+published: true
 picture: false #For Single Pics.
 Use description for fig caption
 title: Gemini in Gmail
 description: I don't want this.
 For the love of all that is holy let me disable it.
 layout: libdoc_page.liquid
 permalink: "{{ libdocConfig.blogSlug }}/{{page.fileSlug}}/index.html"
 tags: